biostatiz/Lab2/assignment2_Lab2.md

     ## 240  District of Columbia 2015    Non.Group     53500          NA
     ## 241  District of Columbia 2015     Medicaid    175400          NA
     ## 242  District of Columbia 2015     Medicare     66400          NA
-    ## 243  District of Columbia 2015 Other.Public        NA          NA
+    ## 243  District of Columbia 2015 Other.Public       N/A          NA
     ## 244  District of Columbia 2015    Uninsured     27200          NA
     ## 245  District of Columbia 2015        Total    676800          NA
     ## 246  District of Columbia 2016     Employer    351800          NA
     ## 247  District of Columbia 2016    Non.Group     48100          NA
     ## 248  District of Columbia 2016     Medicaid    166000          NA
     ## 249  District of Columbia 2016     Medicare     76000          NA
-    ## 250  District of Columbia 2016 Other.Public        NA          NA
+    ## 250  District of Columbia 2016 Other.Public       N/A          NA
     ## 251  District of Columbia 2016    Uninsured     35400          NA
     ## 252  District of Columbia 2016        Total    685800          NA
     ## 253               Florida 2013    Uninsured   3619700      150547